GaiaStromokov/rpgTesting/Basic Rules/spell casting revised.md

 Bards initiate songs using their own action playing a base that gives a static effect Bards then play the song using reactions to the combat

-Sweet notes: on ally succeeding in an attack, increase damage by 1 Sour notes: on ally getting hit successfully, ally gains + on next hit Harmonic notes
+Sweet notes: on ally succeeding in an attack, +1 damage Sour notes: on ally getting hit successfully, ally gains + on next hit Harmonic notes: on ally spellcast, decrease resource use by 1 Rhythmic notes: on ally dodge success: gain 1 hp
-Rhythmic notes
-Melodic
+Melodic: on enemy attacked by spell, gain +1 to dodge

+Song length is dependant on allies
+In 1 turn rotation, each note can be played twice, none in succession If each turn